 - In food processor or blender, blitz together the drained cashews, garlic, ginger, gram masala, coriander, cayenne and paprika for a minute or so, producing a thick paste.

-- Pour in the soy milk mixture and process for another minute or until the marinade is creamy and well-combined.
+- Pour in the plant-based yogurt and process for another minute or until the marinade is creamy and well-combined.

 - Fill a large mixing bowl with the chopped vegetables.
 Pour the tandoori marinade over all.
 Give everything a good stir so the vegetables are coated.